juicedata/juicefs/docs/en/s3_gateway.md

 # Enable the S3 gateway for JuiceFS

 JuiceFS has introduced S3 gateway since v0.11, a feature implemented through the [MinIO S3 Gateway](https://docs.min.io/docs/minio-gateway-for-s3.html).
-It provides an S3-compatible RESTful API for files on JuiceFS, enabling the management of files stored on JuiceFS with tools such as s3cmd, AWS CLI, Minio Client (mc), etc. in cases where mounting is not convenient.
+It provides an S3-compatible RESTful API for files on JuiceFS, enabling the management of files stored on JuiceFS with tools such as s3cmd, AWS CLI, MinIO Client (mc), etc. in cases where mounting is not convenient.
 In addition, S3 gateway also provides a web-based file manager that allows users to use a browser to manage the files on JuiceFS.

 Because JuiceFS stores files in chunks, the files cannot be accessed directly using the interface of the underlying object storage.
 The S3 gateway provides similar access to the underlying object storage, with the following architecture diagram.